LeehamElectronics/WCA-SAT/README.md

 # WCA-SAT
 🌊 Window Cleaning Assistant (WCA) This was an overly ambitious school project for my Software Development class in Year 12 (2020).
 A SAT is a School Assessed Task

-At the moment I am continuing to work on this project in a Private repo, but I thought I would make this public so other students can learn a thing or two!
+At the moment I am continuing to work on this project in a private repo, but I thought I would make this public so other students can learn a thing or two!
+The currently private project contains an IOS App, Apple watch app, client / server setup with database and a Desktop application to manage it all.
+I hope to eventually use this project in production in my own Window Cleaning business.

 Keep in mind this code was written while I was still learning programming fundamentals, so it's pretty terrible...
 Feel free to contact me if you need any help with your VCE Software Development SAT!